Second-Order Non-Convex Optimization for Constrained Fixed-Structure Static Output Feedback Controller Synthesis: Introduction

 \section{Introduction}

 Optimal control methodology has certainly caught notable attention both in applications, and also in research and development efforts, over the many recent past years~\cite{dolk2016output,jiang2019optimal}.
 During this time too, there has been sustained technological advancement which has facilitated and enabled the application of optimal control in quite a number of theoretical and practical problems~\cite{zhang2014distributed,wei2015value}.
 Among all the optimization approaches available, the linear quadratic regulator (LQR) methodology certainly garners much attention and interest~\cite{wu2018optimal,kanieski2015robust,zhang2015linear}.
 In LQR problems, as is well-known, the cost function is defined to be a linear quadratic cost function in terms of the state variables and the control inputs; and the methodology is effective and straightforwardly applicable when the dynamic system to be controlled can be modeled as linear and time-invariant.
 Here too, it needs to be noted that the LQR methodology requires the availability of full state feedback as a prerequisite.
 However, in rather many practical applications, it can be a typical case that some of the system state variables are not measurable, nor available for feedback purposes; and such a situation can happen arising possibly from real-world constraints of feasibility, complexity, and reconfigurability.
-For these cases, it is commonly the situation that the Kalman filter is used to estimate the unavailable system state variables, and this is an important extension of the LQR concept to systems with Gaussian additive noise~\cite{tanaka2017lqg}.
-This LQG control methodology (as it is labeled) involves coupling the LQR with the Kalman filter using the separation principle; which, as an evident consequence, increases the complexity of the controller structure.
-The methodology, although certainly very useful in many situations, nevertheless suffers from the key constraint that when the system disturbances and noise cannot be suitably characterized by the normal distribution, the Kalman filter then cannot really be applied successfully.
-Often-times in these situations, compared to the controller structure with the Kalman filter, an output feedback controller is more straightforward and can be applied more effectively to a much more extensive range of applications.